kpdecker/docker-hosts-watch/README.md

 ### Route Generator

-Helper utility to generate the route table from the development machine to the docker-machine network.
+Helper utility to generate the route table commands from the development machine to the docker-machine network.

 ```
-  node index.js route
+  node index.js route $command
 ```